yabdulle/yabdulle.github.io/ta.md

 2. 7PAVMALE - Machine Learning for Health and Bioinformatics, 2024 - 2025, 2025 - 2026

 ## Tutorials:
-1. Tutorial on Multimodal Large Language Models for Healthcare - University of Glasgow.
-November 24th 2025
+1. Tutorial on Multimodal Large Language Models for Healthcare - University of Glasgow - November 24th 2025